webninjataylor/FoundationPress-GBO/README.md

 ## Background
 This theme is based on FoundationPress (https://foundationpress.olefredrik.com/).

-- This was cloned from version 2.10.4 of FoundationPress (33 releases)
+- This was cloned from version 2.10.4 of [FoundationPress](https://github.com/olefredrik/FoundationPress)
 - The origin was switched to upstream ... `$ git remote rename origin upstream`
 - The remote was set to this repo ... `$ git remote set-url origin git@github.com:webninjataylor/FoundationPress-GBO.git`
 - Use `$ git remote -v` to view the repo connections to origin and upstream